 The difference is research funding.

-Despite being one of the most lethal cancers, Pancreatic Cancer receives only a fraction of a funding of other top five cancers - with direct funding of only $5m over 2009-2011.
+Despite being one of the most lethal cancers, Pancreatic Cancer receives only a fraction of the funding of other top five cancers - with direct government funding of only $5m over 2009-2011.

 The leaps forward in survival rates for Prostate and Breast cancers are due to direct funding of $42m and $86m over the same period.

 The Avner Pancreatic Cancer Foundation was established to change these statistics.
 We are the only charity in Australia exclusively dedicated to the disease.